Mirror Lake Highway (U-150): The Ultimate Road Trip Guide

 Is the Mirror Lake Highway closed?

-Set high into the Uinta Mountains, the road tops out at 3.272m (10,734ft) at Bald Mountain Pass.
+Running through the western portion of the Uinta Mountains, the road tops out at 3.272m (10,734ft) at Bald Mountain Pass.
 At this elevation is said to be Utah's highest paved road.
 The road is usually open from Memorial Day weekend to early November, depending on the weather.
+The highway is closed from the Soapstone Campground, 15 miles past Kamas, to the East Fork Campground, 33 miles from Evanston, Wyoming.